Subcubic Coin Tossing in Asynchrony without PKI: Bit Publishing

 \section{Bit Publishing}

 In this section, we present the protocol through which the committees publish the bits they generate.
 Let $Q$ be a committee with less than $|Q|/3$ byzantine parties in it such that each honest party $i \in Q$ has an input bit $b_i$.
 The protocol $\mathit{Publish}(Q, d)$ below allows the parties in $Q$ to collectively publish their input bits to the parties outside $Q$.
 We primarily design it for when the honest parties in $Q$ have some common input bit $b_Q$.
-If this is the case, then $\mathit{Publish}(Q, d)$ ensures for some set $P^* \subseteq [n]$ of more than $n - d$ parties that every honest party in $P^*$ outputs $b_Q$, indicating the party's belief that the committee $Q$ published this bit.
+When this is the case, the protocol $\mathit{Publish}(Q, d)$ ensures for some set $P^* \subseteq [n]$ of more than $n - d$ parties that every honest party in $P^*$ outputs $b_Q$, indicating the party's belief that the committee $Q$ published this bit.
 However, even when the honest parties in $Q$ have conflicting inputs, $\mathit{Publish}(Q, d)$ guarantees that the honest parties in $P^*$ all output from $\mathit{Publish}(Q, d)$.
+Note that the set $P^*$ is not fixed in advance; it depends on who the adversary corrupts.

-\paragraph{Crusader Agreement} The first step of $\mathit{Publish}(Q, d)$ is that the parties in $Q$ run a binary crusader agreement protocol (which we refer to as $\mathit{Crusader}$) among themselves to reach crusader agreement on their inputs.
-Crusader agreement \cite{d82, crusader-modern} is a weaker variant of byzantine agreement where the parties may output a special value $\bot$ outside the protocol's input domain ($\{0, 1\}$ for binary crusader agreement) if they have no common input.
-If the honest parties run a crusader agreement protocol with a common input $v$, then they must all output $v$, as in byzantine agreement.
-However, if their inputs differ, then they only need to reach weak agreement, which means that they should be some $v$ such that they all output either $v$ or $\bot$.
-The permission for the output $\bot$ means that $n$ parties can achieve crusader agreement with $O(n^2)$ constant-size messages and $3$ latency when less than a third of them are byzantine (via the protocol in \cite{mw25}, which calls this task 1-graded consensus).
+\subparagraph{Crusader Agreement.} The first step of $\mathit{Publish}(Q, d)$ is that the parties in $Q$ run a binary crusader agreement protocol (which we will refer to as $\mathsf{Crusader}$) among themselves to reach crusader agreement on their inputs.
+Crusader agreement \cite{d82, crusader-modern, aw24} is a well-known weaker variant of byzantine agreement where the parties may output a special value $\bot$ outside the protocol's input domain ($\{0, 1\}$ for binary crusader agreement) if they have no common input.
+If the honest parties run a crusader agreement protocol with any common input $v$, then they must all output $v$, as in byzantine agreement.
+However, if their inputs differ, then they only need to reach weak agreement, which means that there should exist some $v$ such that they all output either $v$ or $\bot$.
+The permission for the extra output $\bot$ means that $n$ parties can reach crusader agreement with $O(n^2)$ constant-size messages and $3$ latency when less than a third of them are byzantine (via the protocol in \cite{mw25}, which calls this task 1-graded consensus).